manavsehgal/rapid-app-workflow/webpack_packaging.md

 # Webpack Packaging

-Webpack is fast becoming the de-facto build and packaging workflow solution.
+Webpack is fast becoming the preferred build and packaging workflow tool for web apps.
 It is replacing or complementing popular build tools like Gulp and Grunt.

 *[TODO] This chapter is in progress*